-$[\mathsf{MTech}(\mathsf{Research}) \; \mathsf{Scholar} \to \mathsf{Guide} \to \mathsf{DPGC} \to \ldots \to \mathsf{Dean}(\mathsf{A})]$
+$[\mathsf{MTech}(\mathsf{Research})\ \mathsf{Scholar} \to \mathsf{Guide} \to \mathsf{DPGC} \to \ldots \to \mathsf{Dean}(\mathsf{A})]$

-[To be fi illed-in by the MTech(Research) Scholar]
+[To be filled-in by the MTech(Research) Scholar]

 Name of the Scholar: Register No. :

-Department: Date of Joinin g:
+Department: Date of Joining :

 Name of Research Guide(s):

-Currently specified last date: :
+Currently specified last date:

-Reasons for requesting the ex xtension of Registration:
+Reasons for requesting the exte ension of Registration:

-Declaration: I agree to pay th (semester fees as a ne applicable fees as per the Institute Rule applicable).
-25 -
+Declaration: I agree to pay the (semester fees as ap applicable fees as per the Institute Rules plicable). -

-Signature of the Scholar, with h Date:
+Signature of the Scholar, with

-[Comments by the Comments: he Research Guide, who is the Chairperso on of RPAC]
+[Comments by the Comments: Research Guide, who is the Chairperson n of RPAC]

-1 Name(s) and Signature(s) with Date
+Na ame(s) and Signature(s) with Date

 [Recommendation by the DPGC

-Recommended / not-Recomme ended for extension of registration.
+Recommended / not-Recommen ded for extension of registration.

-Secretary-DPGC Date Chairman-DPGC
+Socretowy DDCC Date Chairman-DPGC

-[Verification of Records]
+Secretary-DPGC [Verification of Records] Chan man-Di GC

-The Re ecords were verified and found to be in or der.
+The Records were verified and found to be in order.

-// //
+The Reco ords were verified and found to be in orde 71.

 Supdt.
-(Academic Section) [Annroval] DR (Academic)
+(Academic Section) Asst.
+Registrar (Academic) DR (Academic)

-Extension is (1) not granted (r)
+[Approval]

-(2) granted and th he extended last date is)
+Extension is (1) not granted (reason:

-Associate Dean (PG&R) Dean (Academic)
+(2) granted and the extended last date is

-ato: (1) At a attratable systemation of the nothe (i.e., and competer) may be appreciated for MT
+Dean (Academic)

-(1) At a stretch, extension of six mo (2) The scholar has to pay the appl (3) If the scholar has already co date of registration of first seme onths (i.e., one semester) may be approved for MTecht licable semester fees to the cash section after the exter ompleted the maximum duration for complying the deg lester, as per the Regulations, no more extensions shall ≺) rsion is approved.
-Iree requirement from the I be permitted.
+- (1) At a stretch, extension of six months (i.e., one semester) may be approved for MTech(R) - (2) The scholar has to pay the applicable semester fees to the cash section after the extension is approved.
+(3) If the scholar has already completed the maximum duration for complying the degree requirement from the date of registration of first semester, as per the Regulations, no more extensions shall be permitted.